 The Bachelor of Music program is 12 quarters (3.5 calendar years) in length for full-time students.
-The Bachelor of Music program allows for students to further develop existing skills and provides an accelerated focus toward professional musicianship and provides an accelerated for a career in music.
+The Bachelor of Music program allows for students to further develop existing skills and provides an accelerated focus toward professional musicianship and provides an accelerated focus towards the skill sets required for a career in music.
 The Bachelor of Music is a direct continuation of the Associate degree but also includes well-balanced general education classes.
 Within the Bachelor of Music program students can major in Music Performance and Music Production, with specializations in Guitar, Bass, Drums, Vocal, Brass & Woodwinds, and Music Producing & Recording.